 What kind of notifications will I receive?

-Why does NYS DMV have the TEENS program?
+Why does the New York State DMV have the TEENS program?

 Motor vehicle crashes are the number one killer of people ages 16-17.
 Teenage drivers in New York State are over represented in fatal and personal injury crashes.
 Drivers this age are a very small percentage of the licensed drivers in New York State.
 However, the percentage of fatal and personal injury crashes that involve these drivers is much higher than others.

 Statistics aside, common sense tells us that sound decision-making and judgment, as well as an awareness of hazards, develop through experience.
 Add to that the often-common teen behaviors such as risk-taking and thrill seeking, along with peer pressure, which all put young drivers in jeopardy.
 DMV wants to provide every tool possible to parents of young drivers.
 DMV wants to help parents help their young drivers develop safe and responsible driving behaviors.

 Who can participate in the TEENS program?